allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 One effective method of achieving inferior performance, which works not only with Elasticsearch, is jumping right into optimization without first analyzing the problem, and, even better, not checking if there is a problem at all.
-It is a boring thing to repeat over and over, but: the only way to improve performance is to first measure the baseline you are starting from (avoiding common pitfalls along the way), deciding whether the values are satisfactory or not, defining target values if they are not, and then systematically measuring and improving until success or surrender.
+It is a boring thing to repeat over and over, but the only way to improve performance is to:
+* first, measure the baseline you are starting from (avoiding common pitfalls along the way),
+* decide whether the values are satisfactory or not,
+* define target values if they are not, and
+* systematically measure and improve until success or surrender.

 Optimizing without [measurement](https://esrally.readthedocs.io/en/stable/) and without defining goals, on the other hand, is a good method of wasting your time, and consequently, achieving sub-par performance.
 While there are some simple improvements which amount to “don’t do stupid things” and can be applied practically always without any risk,